What size is it? There's several ways to detect the dimensions of a graphic found on the web or your computer.

 I've been trying to photograph feral parrots in my neighborhood for years.
 Mexican red-crowned parrots are escapees from the illegal exotic bird smuggling trade, now living in CA, TX and FL.

-My cat's review of the Sherpa bag we've used for five years, after some trial and error with other carriers.
+After some trial and error with other carriers, we've happily used this Sherpa Deluxe carrier for many years.
 Also, pet breeder recommendations for airline-approved pet carriers and travel accessories.

 Thanks to the Lunar Reconnaissance Orbiter mission of 2009-2012, we now have detailed satellite photos of all the Apollo landing sites.
 Landers, instruments, tracks, rovers and even flags are visible.